-> PolarDB for Oracle provides the cross-node parallel execution feature.
+PolarDB for PostgreSQL(Compatible with Oracle) provides the cross-node parallel execution feature.
 After you enable this feature, an SQL statement can be executed on multiple nodes in parallel.
 This way, you can make full use of the hardware resources of all compute nodes, such as CPUs, memory, and network resources.
 This improves the performance of analytical queries.
 For more information, see Cross-node parallel execution.

-> Use the service
+Use the service

-> You can use the following methods to manage PolarDB for Oracle clusters.
+You can use the following methods to manage PolarDB for PostgreSQL(Compatible with Oracle) clusters.
 Cluster management includes creating clusters, databases, and accounts.

-> - Console: PolarDB provides a visualized web interface.
+- Console: PolarDB provides a visualized web interface.
 This simplifies management operations.

 - CLI: You can use Alibaba Cloud CLI to perform all the operations that are available in the console.

 - SDK: You can use PolarDB for PostgreSQL(Compatible with Oracle) SDK to perform the same operations that you can perform in the console.

 - API: You can call API operations to perform all the operations that are available in the console.